eintyp/edunet/README.md

 # edunet
-A simple visual application to teach people how artificial neural networks work.
+A simple visual application to teach about artificial neural networks.

 [see it in action on GitHub Pages](https://eintyp.github.io/edunet/)